Michael Wiley (running back, born 1978): Professional career

-Wiley was selected by the Dallas Cowboys in the fifth round (144th overall) of the 2000 NFL Draft.
-Because of his versatility, he was drafted with the plan of converting him into a slot wide receiver.
+Wiley was selected by the Dallas Cowboys in the fifth round (144th overall) of the 2000 NFL draft.
+Because of his versatility, he was selected with the plan of converting him into a slot wide receiver.
 The experiment didn't last long and he was named the third-string running back in December, after the release of Chris Warren.
 He appeared in 10 games, registering 24 carries for 88 yards, 14 receptions for 72 yards, one touchdown, 13 kickoff returns for 303 yards (23.3 yard avg.) and 7 special teams tackles.

 In 2001, he was involved 30 times on third down and picked up a first down on 14 of those chances (46.7% conversion rate).
 He finished with 34 carries for 247 rushing yards (7.3 avg.) and 16 receptions for 99 yards, one touchdown and 4 special teams tackles.

 In 2002, he missed most of preseason with a sprained right ankle.
 He continued as the team's third-down back, averaging 8.9 yards from scrimmage every time he touched the football.
 In all, he had 35 plays from scrimmage, recording 22 carries for 168 yards (7.6 yard avg.) and 13 receptions for 144 yards (11.1 yard avg.).
 On special teams, he contributed on both coverage and return teams, making 9 tackles.

 During his NFL career, he battled with injuries at different times.
 In 2003, after the Cowboys hired new head coach Bill Parcells, Wiley missed valuable preseason time with a rotator cuff injury.
 On August 25, he was waived after being passed for the third-down back role by Aveion Cason.

+NFL career statistics

 Personal life

 Since his retirement from professional football, Wiley has been active in the Ohio Democratic Party.
 He also has two kids, a daughter, and a son.